Polynomial Identity Testing via Evaluation of Rational Functions: Overview

 \end{description}

-We will illustrate how to make progress on both objectives through our characterizations of the SV generator's vanishing ideal.
+We illustrate how to make progress on both objectives through our characterizations of the SV generator's vanishing ideal.

 \paragraph{Rational function evaluations.} Another contribution of our paper is the development of an alternate view of the SV generator, namely as evaluations of univariate rational functions of low degree.
-We would like to promote the perspective for its intrinsic appeal and its applicability.
+We would like to promote the perspective for its intrinsic appeal and applicability.
 Among other benefits, it facilitates the study of the vanishing ideal.

 The transition goes as follows.
-The SV generator takes as additional parameters a positive integer $l$ and a choice of distinct field elements $a_i$ for each of the original variables $x_i$, \(i\in[n]\).
-We refer to the elements $a_i$ as \emph{abscissas} and denote the generator for a given value of $l$ by $\SVl$ (suppressing the choice of abscissas).
-When \(l=1\), $\SVparam{1}$ takes as seed two fresh variables, $y$ and $z$, and can be described succinctly in terms of the Lagrange interpolants $L_i$ for the set of abscissas:
+Recall in \expref{Definition}{def.sv} that the SV generator takes as additional parameters a positive integer $l$ and an arbitrary choice of distinct abscissas $a_i \in \FF$ for each of the original variables $x_i$, \(i\in[n]\).
+When \(l=1\), $\SVparam{1}$ takes as seed two fresh variables, $y$ and $z$, and can be described succinctly in terms of the Lagrange interpolants $L_i$ for the set of abscissas.
+Plugging in an explicit expression for the Lagrange interpolants, we have:

 By rescaling, the denominators on the right-hand side of \eqref{eq.intro.SV} can be cleared, resulting in the following somewhat simpler substitution: